 I wish I had a dime for every time someone said, “That is the cutest thing ever” when Dexter plays with his Kong Genius toys.
 I also wish I had invented this toy.
 The Genius line is my favorite because they are rubbery and easy on the teeth for dogs to pick up, toss, and bite into.
 By now, most pet parents know how the Kong toys work: Insert treats; dogs roll, rock or tumble the Kong; treats are dispensed.
 So as not to pack on the pooch pounds, kibble or crunchy carrot pieces are great alternative snacks.
 By the way, treats should never be too large as to cause mental anguish to the dog in an effort to get them loose.

 While walking through the grounds of a pet expo this year, I came across a group of dogs who had colored paws and watched as they traipsed across construction paper.
 In the name of fundraising, these dogs were paining a masterpiece for their moms and dads.
 If you mix cornstarch with flour, water, and food coloring to desired consistency, voilà: Paint by the paw.
 You can also use a nontoxic acrylic paint.
 Just put paint on art paper, place plastic wrap on top of it, and allow the dog to walk across it.
 Remove the plastic wrap, allow to air dry, and you’ve got instant refrigerator art.

-What’s your favorite indoor doggie game?
+Tell us: What’s your favorite indoor doggie game for a rainy day?
 Let us know in the comments!